darktjm/auis/README.md

     one known POSIX-sh variant (busybox).
 I didn't make the scripts any more robust than they already were:  don't use spaces in file names.

+  - Removed internal, sometimes obsolete image import/export routines and replaced with a generic external library (DevIL, FreeImage, or ImageMagick).